-Tibetan Plateau ….Dedicated to – To Edward Rogers 1969 – 2015.
+Tibetan Plateau…Dedicated to – To Edward Rogers 1969 – 2015.
 ‘This is the highest toilet on earth’ our guide trilled, waking me from my 5th nap of the day.
 We had left Shigatse some 5-6 hours ago and despite the spectacular scenery along the way, the rocking motion of our 4WD lulled me to sleep like a gurgling baby.

 I opened one eye against the glare of the sun.
 He was pointing to a concrete shed, reachable by thirty steps or so.
 Next to it was a sign declaring we were now at 5250 metres above sea level.
-Hmmm hilarious!’
-I thought remorsefully, having exposed my butt to passing vehicles two hours ago as I peed au naturale.
+Hmmm, hilarious!’
+I thought remorsefully, having exposed my butt to passing vehicles two hours ago as I peed “au naturale”.
 We were literally on the ‘Roof of the World’ and yet, here was a ‘proper’ toilet in quite literally, the land of sh!tholes!

-If I was brave enough, I may have taken the opportune moment of a toilet break, but the short walk from car to foot of stairs left me gasping for air.
+If I was brave enough, I may have taken the opportune moment of a toilet break, but the short walk from the car to the foot of stairs left me gasping for air.
 Lungs burning and legs in danger of buckling below me, climbing the stairs seemed as tough a trek to Everest Base Camp – which is exactly where we were heading – well, minus the arduous bit.
-I’m not ashamed to admit we were doing it the ‘lazy’ way, journeying all the way in to Mount Everest’s North Base Camp by 4WD.
+I’m not ashamed to admit we were doing it the ‘lazy’ way, journeying all the way into Mount Everest’s North Base Camp by 4WD.

 Still, one should not take this trip lightly.
-“Altitude kills!” a sign warned, reminding us that we are venturing in to one of the most hostile places in the world.
+“Altitude kills!” a sign warned, reminding us that we are venturing into one of the most hostile places in the world.